Photo: Rex Stucky

-North Korea poses the “most serious” security threat facing the U.S. and its allies, Ambassador Joseph DeTrani, president of the Daniel Morgan Academy, told a packed audience at an April 21 meeting of the NPC’s American Legion Post 20.
+North Korea poses the “most serious” security threat facing the U.S. and its allies, Ambassador Joseph DeTrani, president of the Daniel Morgan Graduate School of National Security, told a packed audience at an April 21 meeting of the NPC’s American Legion Post 20.

 DeTrani, a former president of the Intelligence and National Security Alliance and high-ranking CIA official, gave a sweeping tour of security challenges facing the nation.

 He noted that Kim Jong-un was ill-prepared to succeed his father as “supreme leader” of 25 million North Koreans in 2011.
 DeTrani, who held ambassadorial rank for the U.S. at the Six-Party Talks to end North Korea’s nuclear weapons program, said there has been “no meaningful engagement” with North Korea since 2008, when regime negotiators “literally walked away from the table.”

 Vigorous U.S.-sponsored sanctions against North Korea have been deemed necessary by the international community in spite of their humanitarian costs because of flagrant violations of UN resolutions by the regime, according to the ambassador.
 He said the U.S. and its Asian allies have the military and intelligence capacity to thwart a North Korean missile attack.